iheanyi/bandcamp-dl/README.rst

 - `Demjson`_- JavaScript dict to JSON conversion
 - `Mutagen`_ - ID3 Encoding
 - `Requests`_ - for retrieving the HTML
-- `Unicode-Slugify`_ - A slug generator that turns strings into unicode slugs.
-- `Docopt`_ - CLI help

 Copyright
 ---------